Binance Crypto Exchange Review 2021

 For instance, they generally charge a flat rate of 0.1% as a trading fee, a rate that is nearly unheard of in the exchange industry.
 Many companies charge twice that amount.
 If you plan to trade in high volumes frequently, this may be a money-saving advantage.

-As with many similar exchanges, Binance evaluates their trading fees based on the user’s trading volume during the previous 30 days.
+As with many similar exchanges, Binance evaluates its trading fees based on the user’s trading volume during the previous 30 days.
 With the exception of blockchain fees, deposits are free.
-As for withdrawals, you can find a detailed table on their website, highlighting the fees for each particular cryptocurrency.
+As for the withdrawal fees, you can find a detailed table on their website Binance.com, highlighting the fees for each particular cryptocurrency.

 Any time you trade using Binance Coin (BNB), you automatically receive 25% off your trade fee.
 This is a nice touch that encourages users to continue using the exchange and its currency while also rewarding them for doing so.
 Overall, Binance’s fees are quite fair and generally cheaper than those of most of its competitors.